ivangiangreco/basilea-latex/README.md

-Latex Template for Bachelors and Masters thesis (University of Basel, Department of Mathematics and Computer Science, DBIS)
+Latex Template for Bachelor and Master thesis (University of Basel, Department of Mathematics and Computer Science, DBIS)